tillbiskup/aspecd/docs/applications.rst

 This was easy, and in most cases, this is all you need to do to have a full-fledged dataset.
 Of course, you should document your newly created dataset class appropriately.
 Make sure to obey the rules layed out in `PEP 257 <https://www.python.org/dev/peps/pep-0257/>`_.

 However, life is a bit more complicated to get things working properly and to be able to actually work on data.
 Next steps include creating importers for raw data and metadata, and creating appropriate metadata classes for storing these metadata within the dataset.
+Eventually, this means that you will need to modify your newly created dataset class very slightly to reflect the changes you made to your metadata.
+For details, see the `metadata`_ section below.

 Importer